 A chance to check in and say hello to other parents, to talk or just to listen, to ask questions, share experiences and learn more about our services.
 You are welcome to pop in for as long as you like.

-We meet on Zoom on the 3rd Tuesday of each month at 10:30 am to 11:30 pm.
-Please contact us for more information.
+We meet on Zoom on the 3rd Tuesday of each month at 10:30am to 11:30pm.
+Please click here to book via Eventbrite or contact us for more information.

 Links to other organisations